OctopusDeploy/blog/blog/2019-10/octopus-release-2019.10/index.md

 ![](octopus-2019.10-release-image.png)

-We’re excited to launch **Octopus Deploy 2019.10** as this is a feature packed release with some great benefits.
-Our headline feature is Tentacle for Linux which provides greater flexibility for teams deploying to Linux and unlocks the ability to deploy to highly secured servers without opening port 22.
-Tentacle for Linux and Linux deployments over SSH combined with Bash, PowerShell Core, Python scripting, and a first-class step to deploy your web apps and services to NGINX, make Octopus a great option for Linux deployments.
+We’re excited to launch **Octopus Deploy 2019.10**.
+This is a feature packed release with some great benefits.
+Headlining the release is Tentacle for Linux.
+This much requested feature provides greater flexibility for teams deploying to Linux and unlocks the ability to deploy to highly secured servers without opening port 22.
+Tentacle for Linux and Linux deployments over SSH combined with scripting in Bash, PowerShell Core, or Python, and a first-class step to deploy your web apps and services to NGINX, make Octopus a great option for Linux deployments.

 This release also includes: